jlopez/ane-storekit/README.md

     // is fired.
 The client must now verify the transaction in an
     // implementation-specific manner (e.g. verifying its cryptographic
     // signature via a server-side request, etc.).
 The transaction
-    // should be acknowledged if verification passes. function storeKit_verifyHandler(event:TransactionEvent):void {
+    // should be acknowledged if verification passes.
+Otherwise,
+    // the transaction should be rejected.
+    function storeKit_verifyHandler(event:TransactionEvent):void {
       if (serverSideVerification(event.transaction))
         StoreKit.acknowledgeTransaction(event.transaction);
+      else
+        StoreKit.rejectTransaction(event.transaction);
     }

     // After being successfully verified, the TRANSACTION_PURCHASED